Best Fidget Toys

 Adding Fidget Toys to your IEP

 Yes, I’ve actually seen fidget toys on IEPs quite frequently.
 It’s an accommodation.
 And quite frankly, a really simple and inexpensive one.
-If your child benefits from fidget spinners and is able to focus better when using a fidget toy, I’d get it added to the IEP.
+If your child benefits from fidget toys and is able to focus better when using a fidget toy, I’d get it added to the IEP.
 Sure, it might not be needed.
 But in the event that there’s a substitute teacher or something like that, always best to have it in writing.

-You might find other ideas here:
+Find other ideas here:

 - 25 Amazing Gift Ideas for Teens and Adults with Autism and other Disabilities